Farrukh Ahmed Rehan

-Farrukh Ahmed Rehan is a Bangladeshi model and actor who is best known for acting in dramas, television shows, as well as modelling.
+Farrukh Ahmed Rehan (also spelled as Forrukh Ahmed Rehan) is a Bangladeshi model and actor, works predominantly in Dhallywood cinema and Bangladeshi television drama.

 Early life

 Farrukh Ahmed Rehan was born on 5 October in Tangail.
 His father was a government employee.
 He studied at Bindu Basini Govt.
 Boys' High School and graduated from the University of Dhaka in 2017.
 However, as his family was middle-class, he could not study beyond the second year.
 In 2018, he took a job as a barista in North End, Dhaka, where he worked for a year.

 Career

 Rehan's career began in 2019, when he worked as a model in various commercials.
 His work was halted in 2020 due to the COVID-19 pandemic.
 In 2024, he got the opportunity to act in the web series 'Ararat', directed by Vicky Zahed.
 His acting in the series, although short, was widely appreciated by the audience.

 In 2024, Rehan made his debut in dramas, through 'Jugol', directed by Mizanur Rahman Aryan.
 For this work, he received the Meril-Prothom Alo Awards in the 'Best Newcomer' category in 2025.
 In 2025, he acted in the dramas 'Batase Premer Ghraan', with Tanjin Tisha and 'Shesh Theke Shuru', with Safa Kabir.

 In 2025, Rehan starred in the web film 'Neel Sukh', where Mehazabien Chowdhury acted opposite him.
 His upcoming work includes a film, titled Andhar, directed by Raihan Rafi.
 In this film he plays the role of 'Himel'.